Jabrahamjohn/alx-backend-javascript/README.md

 ## Description

-This project focuses on backend development and structures <br> by javascript and it's functions
+This project focuses on backend development and structures by javascript and it's functions

 ## Table of Contents